Want to participate in the 2021 Skinner Strong Invitational? Fill out the form below to get started!

-1. Pool Play: A strict two-hour time limit will be adhered to in all Pool Play games.
+1. Pool Play: A strict 2 hour limit will be adhered to in all Pool Play games.
 The game clock will begin immediately following the home plate coaches meeting prior to the game.
-No inning will start after the two hours has elapsed.
+No inning will start after 2 hours has elapsed.
 The umpires will be the official timers for every game.
-A new inning starts when the last out is made.
-Each team’s pool games will be predetermined.
+A new inning starts when the last out of the previous inning is made.
+Each team’s pool play schedule will be predetermined.
 DURING ALL POOL PLAY GAMES AT PROSPECT SELECT TOURNAMENTS, THE TEAM LISTED SECOND (EITHER ON THE RIGHT OR THE BOTTOM) IS THE HOME TEAM.
 Teams must adhere to this predetermined designation.
 All pool games tied after 7 innings or the 2 hour time limit (whichever occurs first) will be recorded as a tie.
 Tie games will not go into extra innings regardless of remaining time.

-3. Forfeits: All games must be started with at least nine (9) players.
+2. Forfeits: All games must be started with at least nine (9) players.
 A game can be finished with eight (8) players, no less than (8).
 Once a team establishes it has 8 players it must finish the game with 8 players.
 The player leaving the original lineup cannot return and his spot in the hitting lineup will be recorded as an out.
 Any team not on the field and prepared to start the game, at game time, will give cause for immediate forfeit.
 Any intentional forfeit will result in the forfeiting team being eliminated from the tournament without refund.
 The tournament committee will rule on all forfeits.
 No team should benefit from the result of a forfeit in an unfair manner.
 This rule could result in a dispute and the tournament committee reserves the right to look at and rule in the fairest possible way.
 The committee’s decision will be final.
 In the event of forfeiture, the score is recorded as 7-0.
 If the teams decide to play a scrimmage following the forfeit decision, the forfeit result will stand regardless of the scrimmage outcome.

-8. In case of rain: Time constraints will determine that status of all rain out games.
+7. In case of rain: Time constraints will determine that status of all rain out games.
 It is solely the team’s responsibility to ensure they are aware of any scheduling changes.
-All information will be posted on www.ps-baseball.com as soon as it becomes official.
+All information will be posted on www.ps-baseball.com and social media platforms as soon as it becomes official.

 Note: No special requests will be honored if rescheduling becomes necessary.
 If games are cancelled, pool winners and championship qualification will be determined by the tie breaking procedures (listed below).

 After 5 complete innings, a tie score will be recorded as a tie in pool play.
 A suspended game will resume where the game was stopped.
-If a tournament is stopped before or during championship determination is decided, the tournament champion will be decided by Prospect Select Baseball based on the seeding and tiebreaker processes within the rules (listed below) . *As a note, the results of any game cancelled after becoming official will revert back to the last completed inning.
+If a tournament is stopped before or during championship determination is decided, the tournament champion will be decided by Prospect Select Baseball based on the seeding and tiebreaker processes within the rules (listed below). *As a note, the results of any game cancelled after becoming official will revert back to the last completed inning.

-11. Roster and Roster changes: Teams may change their rosters up until they start their first game.
+10. Roster and Roster changes: Teams may change their rosters up until they start their first game.
 A player is eligible to compete in multiple divisions in the same tournament, but cannot play on more than one team per division in which they are eligible.
 All games in which an ineligible player participates will be deemed a forfeit loss for the team on which he plays.
 In order to be eligible for playoff participation, the athlete participating in two different divisions must have appeared in at least two pool play games for the team he wishes to compete for.
 Division of play can be determined by grad class or age cut off.
-The age cut off will be May 1 of every year.
+The age cut off is the players age on or before May 1, 2022.
 For example, a 17-year-old sophomore is eligible to participate in 16U tournaments.
 This is determined by the athlete’s graduating class.

-14. Sportsmanship: In the interest of sportsmanship, the tournament committee reserves the right to remove any person(s) from the tournament at anytime for unruly or unsportsmanlike behavior.
+13. Sportsmanship: In the interest of sportsmanship, the tournament committee reserves the right to remove any person(s) from the tournament at any time for unruly or unsportsmanlike behavior.
 Any coach or player who is ejected for the second time during the tournament will be eliminated from participating for the remainder of the tournament.
 Person(s) (Player, coaches and fans) ejected from a game must leave facility if deemed necessary by tournament committee.